 Following Mr Maguire’s death, and a number of other one punch assaults we launched a #OnePunchCanKill campaign to raise awareness of the devastating impact one punch can have.

 Despite her family’s tragic loss, Mrs Spate has very bravely chosen to support our campaign to help us show the devastating impact a one punch death can have on a family.

 “My brother, Danny Maguire went out after work for a drink on Friday 28th February 2020.
 He had a heated discussion with a man in a pub beer garden later on that evening.

-Sadly, Mr Maguire’s death is not the only One Punch killing we have had in Lincolnshire in the last year or so.
+Sadly, Mr Maguire’s death is not the only One Punch killing we have had in Lincolnshire.

-Gediminas Vaitkus, aged 43, of Tunnard Street, Boston, died after a one punch assault in Red Lion Street in Boston on July 28th, 2020, and sadly died.
-Hikmet Maez, 19, of Spilsby Road, Boston, pleaded guilty to the charge of manslaughter was sentenced to three years in prison.
+Gediminas Vaitkus, aged 43, of Tunnard Street, Boston, died after a one punch assault in Red Lion Street in Boston on July 28 2020, and sadly died.
+Hikmet Maez, 19, of Spilsby Road, Boston, pleaded guilty to the charge of manslaughter and was sentenced to three years in prison.